 Water is Essential to Life

 About 60% of your body is made of water.
 It plays a role in keeping all of your body systems working well.
 Staying well hydrated can help reduce your risk of developing kidney stones, urinary tract infections and constipation.

 You lose water throughout the day with normal body processes, such as making urine, having bowel movements and sweating.
 Very active individuals can lose more water through sweat, as the body tries to cool itself down.
 The same is true at higher altitudes and when you are out in extreme temperatures.
-Plus, illnesses such as fever and diarrhea promote additional water loss.
+Plus, illnesses such as fever and diarrhea result in additional water loss.

 The Risks of Dehydration and Overhydration